google/comprehensive-rust/src/error-handling/try.md

 - error-handling/try-operator.md
 ---

-# Propagating Errors with `?`
+# Try Operator

+Runtime errors like connection-refused or file-not-found are handled with the `Result` type, but matching this type on every call can be cumbersome.
 The try-operator `?` is used to return errors to the caller.
 It lets you turn the common

 ```rust,ignore
 match some_expression {